josiasbudaydeveloper/LuizTools-Node.js-MongoDB/Module 4 - Microservices/api-gateway/README.md

 #### DELETE: http://localhost:4000/movies - Deleting a movie

 ## Testing
-To test this application, just follow the steps bellow:
+To test this application, just follow the steps below:
 1. Download a Rest Client.
 I recommend Httpie -> https://httpie.io/
 2. Open your Test Client and test the functionalities